The watermark protects the online image. Your prints will be delivered without any marking.

 The explosion left behind a spectacular structure 70 light-years in diameter, composed of rapidly expanding gas interacting with the surrounding molecular clouds.
 This interaction creates the complex, filamentary structures visible today.
 At the heart of the nebula lies the remnant of the original star: an ultra-dense neutron star hurtling through space at over 800,000 km/h.

-IC 443 shines primarily in emission lines of hydrogen, oxygen, and sulfur, creating a palette of subtle colors that reveal the chemical composition of the ejected gases.
+IC 443 shines mostly in the red light of hydrogen, which dominates the image and traces its filaments.
+Oxygen and sulfur add their own, far more subtle, hues.
 This nebula constitutes a fascinating natural laboratory for astronomers studying stellar evolution processes and the enrichment of the interstellar medium with heavy elements.

 Technical details